Skip to content

 Rules: From Office OR From VPN OR Stripe Requests

-A user with the engineering role can create a tunnel.
-Inbound requests to that tunnel are allowed if they originate from 203.0.113.0/24, from 10.8.0.0/16, or carry a Stripe-Signature header.
+A user with the engineering role can create a tunnel to a loopback target only (no rule in this policy pins a Service).
+Once a tunnel is up, inbound requests are allowed if they originate from 203.0.113.0/24, from 10.8.0.0/16, or carry a Stripe-Signature header.